2024kuec2044-Mahesh/2044webD/README.md

 Understand functionalities used in e-commerce platforms

-⭐ Key Features of M-Shop
+⭐ Key Features of E-Shop
 🔹 1.
 Home Page

 Displays top categories like: